brfso/conServers/README.md

 ```

 ## toDO
-To view or report bug, request new features, use: https://github.com/brfso/conServers/issues
+To view,  report bug or request new features, use: https://github.com/brfso/conServers/issues